AntonioDehesa/tilop/README.md

 So I started to learn Docker!!!.
 I would like to continue with my ROS Course, but currently, due to work, Docker is a little bit of a priority, at least the very basics.
 So, I mainly followed the Docker guide, but I had some troubles with it.
 So, I wrote all the commands I used for the installation.

+Besides, I already started creating my own image, but it is not going great...

+I also continued with the ROS course in Udemy, although my progress was quite slow, due to a problem with the path for the map, necessary for the map-based navigation.
+The error was quite simple, which made me feel bad...

 ### Sources:
 * [Docker: Get Started](https://docs.docker.com/get-started/)